olcf/foundational_hpc_skills/intro_to_sw_building/2_example/README.md

 ```

 Here we compile `test.cc` then link the `test.o` object with `libmyrand.a` to product the `test` executable.
 Here the `-L.`
-is used to tell gcc that our library is in the current directory (shown as the shortcut `.`), and the `-l` flag identifies
+is used to tell g++ that our library is in the current directory (shown as the shortcut `.`), and the `-l` flag identifies
-the name of the library we wish to link against, in this case `myrand`.  gcc automatical surrounds the name of the library
+the name of the library we wish to link against, in this case `myrand`.  g++ automatically surrounds the name of the library
 with `lib` and `.a` when looking for it.

 To clean up and remove files: `rm *.o test`